tbala25/DS6140/README.md

 # DS6140
-Assignments from Machine Learning Course at NEU
+Assignments from DS 6140 Machine Learning at NEU